What is Agentic AI? The new keyword to watch out for in AI

 Adding proactivity

 The idea is that the AI is constantly looking for issues that need resolving, such as packages that are late.
+Agentic AI achieves this by collecting data from multiple data sources, analyzing data in real time, and identifying relevant information to anticipate problems.
 In the case of Porto’s for example, the AI Agent is searching to see whether the packages, filled with perishable bakery goods are going to be delivered on time, because otherwise the packages will need to be replaced.

 An Assistant would instead be waiting for the customer to realise that the package was delayed and to ask for a replacement or a refund.
-This is yet another way that Agentic AI, or AI Agents are being deployed.
+This is yet another way that Agentic AI, or AI Agents are being deployed, as this proactive approach enables agentic AI to manage complex workflows in customer service.

 Getting started with agentic AI